SilkePilon/JotiHunt/readme.md

 3. Try removing and recreating the container
 4. Verify your Docker installation is up-to-date

-For more detailed information, refer to the official Docker documentation or the project's GitHub repository.

 ### Manual Installation (dev)

 1. Clone the repository: